-- (i) Know how to find a basis and the dimension of the solution space for a homogeneous system. - (j) Know the definition of row space, column space and null space of a matrix. - (k) Know how to find a basis and dimension for row, column and null spaces.
-Important examples: Example 4 on p.229, Example 6 on p.230, Example 7 on p.231. - (I) Know the definitions of rank and nullity and how to determine these quantities from the REF. - (m) Know what a matrix transformation is and how to find the standard matrix for a transformation. - (n) Know how to compose two transformations and how to use the standard matrix to find the image of a vector subject to projection, rotation, reflection, etc.
+- (i) Know how to find a basis and the dimension of the solution space for a homogeneous system. - (j) Know how to find the transition matrix for a change of basis, and how the transition matrix can be used to change coordinates to reflect the new basis. - (k) Know the definition of row space, column space and null space of a matrix. - (I) Know how to find a basis and dimension for row, column and null spaces.
+Important examples: Example 4 on p.229, Example 6 on p.230, Example 7 on p.231. - (m) Know the definitions of rank and nullity and how to determine these quantities from the REF. - (n) Know what a matrix transformation is and how to find the standard matrix for a transformation. - (o) Know how to compose two transformations and how to use the standard matrix to find the image of a vector subject to projection, rotation, reflection, etc. - 6.
+Applications: - (a) Know how to find the best fit line for given data $(x_i, y_i)$ using the method of least squares-see notes and exercises posted on the course website. - (b) Know how to find the eigenvalue/eigenvector pairs associated with a given square matrix see class notes and exercises posted on the course website.

-6. Applications:

-- (a) Know how to use determinants to fit a curve to given data.
-See the circle and plane example from class. - (b) Know how to find the best fit line for given data (x_i, y_i) using the method of least squares-see notes and exercises posted on the course website. - (c) Know how to find the eigenvalue/eigenvector pairs associated with a given square matrix-see class notes for last three days of term.